 Live streaming is also an interactive way to show products and boost sales online.
-It can be followed by additional call or text chat to complete the orders and talk about upsell.
+It can be followed by an additional call or text chat to complete the orders and talk about upselling.
 One typical example of embracing this method is Alibaba, with its Tmall Fashion blooming with luxury brands starting to experiment with live streaming.

 Since many merchants have closed their brick-and-mortar stores, retailers have turned to curbside pickup and home-delivery options.
 With the expected increase in delivery demand, promoting shipping offers can be a good strategy to stand out against the competition.
 However, the global spread of Coronavirus can cause delays in supply chain and delivery.
 It’s critical to maintain communications with warehouses and distribution centers to ensure your shipping offers are viable.

-The problem is, a lot of customers will appreciate the convenience of Buy online – Home delivery option and stick with it even when the COVID-19 pandemic ends.
-Should retailers take this opportunity to move to a completely-online business model?
+The problem is, that a lot of customers will appreciate the convenience of Buy online – Home delivery option and stick with it even when the COVID-19 pandemic ends.
+Should retailers take this opportunity to move to a completely online business model?
 Well, this should be taken with great caution.
 Since it is also very costly to operate and will definitely decrease the foot traffic to physical stores.
-Forrester’s research shows 30% to 40% of shoppers who go into a store to shop or pick up an online order end up buying additional items
+Forrester’s research shows that 30% to 40% of shoppers who go into a store to shop or pick up an online order end up buying additional items